 The symptoms of both benign and malignant tumors can be deceptive.
 Some people believe their shoes are causing them pain when a tumor is actually at fault.
-Experienced foot doctor NJ Dr. Petkov can diagnose children because he’s a children’s podiatrist.
+Best-in-class foot doctor Dr. Petkov can diagnose children because he’s a children’s podiatrist.
 If your child has a limp, visit podiatrists in Clifton, New Jersey at Premier Podiatry because they may be having trouble walking correctly due to a foot tumor.

 Request For ConsultationBOOK CONSULTATION

 Malignant tumors like Ewing’s sarcoma can be mistaken for a simple infection.
 This misdiagnosis happens more frequently when the lump appears in conjunction with a fever and inflamed blood test samples.
-Without the examination of a highly trained specialist like Dr. Petkov, foot and ankle tumors can go undetected and untreated for years until the cancer spreads and causes other symptoms like severe ankle pain or weakened and broken bones.
+Without the examination of a highly trained specialist like Dr. Petkov, foot and ankle tumors can go undetected and untreated for years until cancer spreads and causes other symptoms like severe ankle pain or weakened and broken bones.